Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 NB: you need an access token (only provided on approved request by MyVoice.ai) to use the installer contained in this repository

+Please ensure that the latest versions of node and npm are installed.

+Please also install git lfs (on Ubuntu `apt-get install -y git-lfs` )

 ## Easy mongo setup

 ## install docker on the server the API Layer and Core will be running